Yidingwyd/NCGNN/README.md

 ## Data
 To facilitate reproducibility of our work, all datasets used in our paper have been converted into `.json` files in [Kfold](https://github.com/Yidingwyd/NCGNN/tree/main/Kfold).
 Please cite the relevant papers as requested by the dataset authors.
 # Acknowledgement
-Codes of the NCGNN are developed based on [CGCNN](https://github.com/txie-93/cgcnn) and [Roost](https://github.com/CompRhys/roost).
-We strongly recommend to cite their works.
+Codes of the NCGNN are developed based on [CGCNN](https://github.com/txie-93/cgcnn) and [Roost](https://github.com/CompRhys/roost), which are licensed under the MIT License.
+We recommend to cite their works.